Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Improving Honest Error with a Hybrid Protocol

-From the above theorems, we observe \DegHybrid$(\cdot)$ achieves the optimal correctness of $O(\frac{1}{\epsilon})$ for both types of poisoning attacks.
+The proof is in \ifpaper the full paper~\cite{Fullpaper}\else App. \ref{app:thm:rrlapchecka3}\fi.
+We remark that \DegHybrid{} achieves the optimal accuracy of $\tilde{O}(\frac{1}{\epsilon})$ that is achievable under \ldp.
 This is due to the fact that the data aggregator uses $\tilde{d}^{lap}_i$ as its final degree estimate.
-Additionally, the soundness guarantees matches with that of the \DegRRCheck$(\cdot)$ protocol ($ O(m+\frac{1}{\epsilon})$ and $O(m(1+\frac{1}{\epsilon})+\frac{\sqrt{n}}{\epsilon})$ for input and response poisoning, respectively).
+For $\epsilon$ less than a small constant, the malicious error can be written as $\tO(m(1+\frac{1}{\epsilon}) + \frac{\sqrt{n}}{\epsilon})$ which is the same as that of \DegRRCheck{}.
 This is enforced by the two consistency checks.
 Hence, the hybrid mechanism achieves the best of both worlds.